maxplanck-ie/Rdeseq2/polls/day01.md

 # Poll Day 1
+0.1 How will you keep track of the code, course material and notes during this course ?
+   a) With a pen and paper.
+   b) The console, and save my session often.
+   c) I will simply remember everything.
+   d) An R notebook to easily store code and comments together.

 1.1.
 How do you get information about the current R-version and loaded packages
    a) summary()
    b) sessionInfo()*
    c) getwd()
+   d) installed.packages()

 1.2.
 Did you manage to load DESeq2, tidyverse & pheatmap ?
    a) yes. *